devops-infinity/obsidian-lint-and-format/README.md

 - Choose your preferred emphasis markers (asterisks or underscores)
 - Enforce consistent heading styles

+### 📊 Status Bar Integration
+Keep track of your document's health at a glance with beautiful Heroicons status bar indicators:
+- **Lint Status** - Shows ✓ (check-circle) when clean, ⚠️ (exclamation-circle) with issue count when problems detected
+- **Format Status** - Shows ✨ (sparkles) after successful formatting, ✕ (x-circle) on errors, 📄 (document-text) when ready
+- Status updates automatically when you switch between documents or run commands
+- Icons adapt to your Obsidian theme (light/dark mode)

 ### 🔧 Auto-Fix Capability
 Many lint issues can be fixed automatically.
 No need to manually adjust spacing or formatting—just run the auto-fix command.